 The cannabis plant produces more than 60 compounds (the exact number is disputed) that are known as cannabinoids.
 While there are many different compounds, the two main types of cannabinoids are cannabidiol (CBD) and tetrahydrocannabinol (THC) — which we’ll talk about in just a minute.

-Doesn’t produce a mind-altering intoxication/high effect.
+It doesn’t produce a mind-altering intoxication/high effect.

 Hemp Oil comes from the seeds of the hemp plant.
 When pressed together, the seeds secrete a nutrient-rich oil.
 It contains Omega-6 and Omega-3 fatty acids, antioxidants (such as vitamin E and vitamin A), gamma-linolenic acid (which is an essential building block for prostaglandins, a substance that helps to control inflammation and supports various body functions), and a variety of amino acids.
 Hemp oil can also contain low levels of CBD.

-CBD (or cannabidiol) Oil
+CBD Oil (or cannabidiol)

 An extract obtained from the flowering portions (stalks, leaves, and buds) of the hemp plant.
 CBD is the substance that produces amazing therapeutic effects, such as helping to manage pain, inflammation, anxiety, seizures, cancer, and more.
 I talk about how under the Endocannabinoid System section.